Gail Schoettler

 Gail Schoettler (/ʃɛtlɜːr/, née Sinton; born October 21, 1943) is a retired American politician and businesswoman who served as the 44th Lieutenant Governor of Colorado and 50th Colorado State Treasurer.
-In the 1998 gubernatorial election, Schoettler was the Democratic nominee for Governor of Colorado, losing to Republican Bill Owens by just 7,783 votes.
+In the 1998 gubernatorial election, Schoettler was the Democratic nominee for Governor of Colorado, losing to Republican Bill Owens.

 Early life and education

 Schoettler was born Gail Sinton in Los Angeles, California on October 21, 1943.
 Schoettler's father was a cattle rancher and member of the Shandon school board.
 Schoettler has a brother and twin sister.
 Schoettler grew up on a cattle ranch in Shandon, California.

 In 1965, Schoettler earned a Bachelor of Art degree in economics from Stanford University.
 Schoettler earned a master's degree and PhD degree in African History from University of California, Santa Barbara.

 Career

 Schoettler became a research assistant for an African Studies professor at University of Denver's Graduate School of International Studies, earning $2.50 an hour.

-In 1975, Schoettler co-founded and became the President of the Denver Children Museum in Denver, Colorado, until 1985.
+In 1975, Schoettler co-founded and became the President of the Denver Children’s Museum in Denver, Colorado, until 1985.
 In the same year, Schoettler co-founded Women's Bank of Denver.